-Those who want a premade solution can buy complete products.
+Those who want a premade solution can buy complete quiet generator boxes.
 However, if you are willing to make your own box, I advise you to give it a try.
 That way, you will be able to make the exact right box for your generator, with precise measurements and all the necessary features.
 On top of that, it is a straightforward process that doesn’t require any technical expertise.

 This box simply needs to be placed around your generator to do its work.
 As long as your soundproof generator box has the appropriate venting ducts, you don’t need to think about it at all.
-In fact, you won’t even remember setting it up while still enjoying the refreshing peace and quiet.
+Without further ado, here is my guide to making your own soundproof box.

 Before getting into any work, it is necessary to be properly equipped in terms of both tools and materials.

-You can used the following materials:
+You can use the following materials:

 - Three 2” x 2” x 8’ furring strip boards

-- Soundproof insulation (Owens Corning Fiberglass Boards)
+- Soundproof insulation (Owens Corning Insulation)

 - A handle (Lizavo Pulls in Black)

 Instructions for Building a Soundproof Generator Box